Esta tradução está incompleta. Por favor, ajude a traduzir este artigo.

 A missão da MDN é simples: prover uma completa, exata e útil documentação para tudo sobre a open Web, sendo ele construído, suportado ou não pela Mozilla.
 Se é uma tecnologia aberta e Web, queremos documentá-lo.

 Our community is a global one!
 We have amazing contributors all around the world, in a number of languages.
-If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our mailing list or IRC channel !
+If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our discussion forum or IRC channel !

 MDN wiki documents have been prepared with the contributions of many authors, both within and outside the Mozilla Foundation.
 Unless otherwise indicated, the content is available under the terms of the Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5 or any later version.
 Please attribute "Mozilla Contributors" and include a hyperlink (online) or URL (in print) to the specific wiki page for the content being sourced.
 For example, to provide attribution for this article, you can write: